Afar Triangle: Environment

 Dallol in the Danakil Depression is one of the hottest places year-round anywhere on Earth.
 There is no rain for most of the year; the yearly rainfall averages range from 100 to 200 mm, with even less rain falling closer to the coast.
 Daily mean temperatures at Dallol ranged from 30 °C in January to 39 °C in July in six years of observations from 1960 to 1966.

 The Awash River, flowing north-eastward through the southern part of the Afar Region, provides a narrow green belt which enables life for the flora and fauna in the area and for the Afars, the nomadic people living in the Danakil Desert.
 About 128 km from the Red Sea the Awash ends in a chain of salt lakes, where its waterflow evaporates as quickly as it is supplied.
 Some 1200 km2 of the Afar Depression is covered by salt deposits, and mining salt is a major source of income for many Afar groups.

 The Afar Depression biome is characterized as desert scrubland.
 Vegetation is mostly confined to drought-resistant plants such as small trees (e.g. species of the dragon tree), shrubs, and grasses.
 Wildlife includes many herbivores such as Grévy's zebra, Soemmerring's gazelle, beisa and, notably, the last viable population of African wild ass (Equus africanus somalicus).

 Birds include the ostrich, the endemic Archer's lark, the secretary bird, Arabian and Kori bustards, Abyssinian roller, and crested francolin.
 In the southern part of the plain lies the Mille-Serdo Wildlife Reserve.

 The Afar Triangle is a cradle source of the earliest hominins.
 It contains a paleo-archaeological district that includes the Middle Awash region and numerous prehistoric sites of fossil hominin discoveries, including: the hominids and possible hominins, Ardi, or Ardipithecus ramidus, and Ardipithecus kadabba, see below; the Gawis cranium hominin from Gona; several sites of the world's oldest stone tools; Hadar, the site of Lucy, the fossilized specimen of Australopithecus afarensis; and Dikika, the site of the fossilized child Selam, an australopithecine hominin.

 In 1994, near the Awash River in Ethiopia, Tim D. White found the then-oldest known human ancestor: 4.4 million-year-old Ar. ramidus.
 A fossilized almost complete skeleton of a female hominin which he named "Ardi", it took nearly 15 years to safely excavate, preserve, and describe the specimen and to prepare publication of the event.

 Geology

-The Afar Depression is the product of a tectonic triple-rifts junction (the Afar Triple Junction), where the spreading ridges forming the Red Sea and the Gulf of Aden emerge on land and meet the East African Rift.
-The conjunction of these three plates of Earth's crust is near Lake Abbe.
-The Afar Depression is one of two places on Earth where a mid-ocean ridge can be studied on land, the other being Iceland.